wassgha/SurfaceDialProcessing/README.md

 # Using Smartphone as a rotational input (Scroll Wheel)

-**This is a proof of concept of a novel method that uses a smarphone to **
+*This is a proof of concept of a novel method that uses a smarphone to augment user interfaces with on-screen circular menus*

 This Processing Sketch is a proof of concept of a "Do-It-Yourself" Surface Dial-like interface that uses a regular smartphone (with an accelerometer and a proximity sensor) to control a circular menu UI.